jupyter/jupyter/docs/source/contrib_guide_bugs_enh.rst

 ==================================
 Submitting an Enhancement Proposal
 ==================================
-In addition to experiencing bugs (yikes!) while using the Notebook, you might discover opportunities for growth and ideas for useful new features.
+While using the Notebook, you might discover opportunities for growth and ideas for useful new features.
 If so, feel free to submit an enhancement proposal.
 The process for submitting enhancements is as follows:

 1. Identify the scope of the enhancement.
 Is it a change that affects only on part of the codebase?
 Is the enhancement, to the best of your knowledge, fairly